chexq09/vlabeler-oto-timing-check/README.md

 - Python >= 3.7 (to use PyInstaller)
 - PyInstaller

 Other libraries are not used to reduce the size of the package.

+### As plugin

+vLabeler 1.0.0-beta4 or later.

+## Compile

 Compile by

 ```
 cd src
 pyinstaller -F --clean ./merge_metronome.py
 ```

 It is recommended to use a new venv for smaller executables.

-### As plugin

-vLabeler 1.0.0-beta4 or later.

 ## Metronome